Class 962 Shinkansen

 The Class 962 (962形) was a six-car Japanese Shinkansen train built in 1979 as the prototype for the new (200 series) trains to be operated on the Tōhoku Shinkansen and Jōetsu Shinkansen routes.
+After the lines opened in 1982 it was converted into the Class 925-10, part of the Doctor Yellow series of track inspection trains.

 Design

 The Class 962 trainset incorporated technology developed in the earlier Class 951 and Class 961 set, with extensive snow-proofing features to cope with revenue service in the wintry areas served by the Tōhoku and Jōetsu Shinkansen routes.
 The design limited the maximum axle load to 16.3 tonnes.

 Bogie shrouds and diaphragms between cars were fitted to this set as a noise reduction measure, but these features were not used on the 200 series design due to the complications this added to maintenance.
 The DT9019 and DT9020 bogies were derived from the DT200A design used on the earlier 0 series trains.

 Internally, only cars 1 and 4 were fitted out with passenger seating.
 The seating in car 1 included 3+2 abreast standard-class seating arranged with seat pitches of 1000 mm and 970 mm, 2+2 abreast standard-class seating with a seat pitch of 1000 mm, and 2+2 abreast Green class (first class) seating with a seat pitch of 1160 mm.
 Car 4 featured 3+2 abreast seating using the earlier 0 series flip-over style seats with a seat pitch of 970 mm and new reclining non-rotating seats also with a pitch of 970 mm.
 The latter were used on production 200 series trains with increased seat pitch.